DogmaSolutions/Analyzers/README.md

 This section describes the rules included into this package.

 Every rule is accompanied by the following information and clues:
-- **Category** → identify the area of interest of the rule, and can have one of the following values: Design / Naming / Style / Usage / Performance / Security
+- **Category** → identify the area of interest of the rule, and can have one of the following values: _Design / Naming / Style / Usage / Performance / Security_
 - **Severity** → state the default severity level of the rule.
 The severity level can be changed by editing the _.editorconfig_ file used by the project/solution.
+Possible values are enumerated by the [DiagnosticSeverity enum](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnosticseverity)
 - **Description** → a short description about the rule aim.
 - **Motivation and fix** → a detailed explanation of the detected issue, and a brief description on how to change your code in order to solve it.
 - **See also** → a list of similar/related rules.